-Out of the blue, instead of savouring these serene, emotionally uncontroversial moments of bliss, for no good reason those four words are unleashed.
-They graze insensitively at the tender underside of unsuspecting testicles that will never again be so foolish as to feel secure enough to fully descend from inside the protective shroud of my lower abdomen.
+Out of the blue, instead of savouring these serene, emotionally uncontroversial moments of bliss, for no good reason the baleful words are unleashed.
+They graze insensitively at the tender underside of unsuspecting testicles.
+They will never again be so foolish as to feel secure in their decision to fully descend from inside the protective shroud of my lower abdomen.

 “What are you thinking?”

 Where in the living hell did that drop-kick in the pants come from?
 And for Christ’s sake, why?
 What does it matter?

 You know how long it will take to incinerate those despicable images from my mind?
 You couldn’t just let us spoon in relative peace, could you?